 It’s not always easy to receive the gold you’ve earned in the Pelican State.
 Louisiana, like all other states, has mechanics lien laws to help construction workers and suppliers like you get paid.
 Like all other states, Louisiana mechanics lien and Louisiana construction lien laws are also confusing and complicated.
 So you need to know how the law works to be able to properly file a Louisiana lien and protect your right to be paid.
-Here are 5 things you need to know about the Louisiana lien laws as reported to NLB busy our network of construction attorneys and construction lawyers to successfully file your next lien.
+Here are 5 things you need to know about the Louisiana lien laws as reported to NLB busy our network of Louisiana construction attorneys and Louisiana construction lawyers to successfully file your next lien.

 WHO CAN FILE A LOUISIANA MECHANICS LIEN

 Generally, every state has laws that limit who can file a mechanics lien and a payment bond claim, and Louisiana liens are not the same to perfect.
 You need to know how and when to take the required steps.
 The pre-lien or preliminary notice requirements are different for each state on Private, Public, and Federal Projects.
 When you send the notice to the owner, preliminary notice, or pre-lien notices are also different for a supplier, sub, GC, or design professional.

 SCHEDULE A NO-COST INITIAL CALL WITH NLB’S GENERAL COUNSEL TO GET STARTED